centerforbiophotonics/cee_degree_plan_analyzer/README.md

 ---
 ### Backend/Server
+With access to the database, the server uses *express.js* to provide an api so that the client to request resources for degree plans and such.
 `/api/degree_plans`
-- fetches all records from the `degree_plan` table
+- fetches all records from the `degree_plan` table.
+Returns an array of elements of type [`Degree Plan`](#degree-plan).

 `/api/degree_plan_info`
-- given a degree plan `id` from request query string params, collect all courses whose ids are linked to the degree plan `id` through the `degree_course_association` table
+- given 1 degree plan `id` from request query string params, collect all courses whose ids are linked to the degree plan `id` through the `degree_course_association` table.
+In other words, it fetches all courses related to this degree plan.
+Returns an array of elements of type [`Course`](#course).
 ---
 ### Frontend/Client
 The main file structure for the frontend is highlighted here: